FOSSEE/st-scripts/embellishing_a_plot.rst

     plot(x, cos(x), linewidth=2)

-produces a plot with a thicker line.
+produces a plot with a thicker line, to be more precise plot with line thickness 2.

 .. #[[Anoop: I guess it will be good if you say that it affects the same plot, as you have not cleared the figure]]
+.. #[Madhu: To Anoop, not necessary I feel since they can see it?]

 {{{ Show the plot and compare the sine and cos plots }}}

 {{{ Pause here and try out the following exercises }}}

 .. #[[Anoop: is the above a context switch for the person who does the recording, other wise if it an instruction to the person viewing the video, then I guess the three braces can be removed.]]

 %% 1 %% Plot sin(x) in blue colour and with linewidth as 3